-The piezo actuators in this product use high voltages.
-Voltages up to 150V may be present at the STAGE connector on the rear panel.
+Piezo actuators are driven by high voltages.
+Voltages up to 150V may be present at the rear panel CHANNEL connectors.
 This is hazardous and can cause serious injury.
 Appropriate care should be taken when using this device.

 Persons using the device must understand the hazards associated with using high voltages and the steps necessary to avoid risk of electrical shock.

-The piezo controller must be switched OFF before the stage is plugged in or unplugged.
-Failure to switch the controller off may result in damage to either the controller, the stage or both.
+The piezo controller must be switched OFF before the gimbal mount is plugged in or unplugged.
+Failure to switch the controller off may result in damage to either the controller, the gimbal mount or both.